 China Highlights offers exclusive insight and access for travelers of all financial levels.
 To design your own itinerary, contact us.
 It remains the luxury site of the Chinese tourism industry, with a history of entertaining the world's top VIPs, and experience spanning 60 years.

 A trip in Beijing’s “first class” can cost visitors hundreds, even thousands depending… but the memories… priceless.
-For example, to experience the most luxurious aspects of Chinese culture, take a look at our One-Day Private Beijing-by-Foot Eco Tour.
+For example, to experience the most luxurious aspects of Chinese culture, take a look at our 6-Day China New Year Celebration Tour.